ericwooley/ericwooley.github.io/_posts/2015-7-10-React-in-Style.markdown

 ### Advantages of styles in javascript
 The advantages of sending your javascript styles down to the page, and processing it there, are numerous.

-_1) The amount of code transfered down is much less than css, and especially sass._
+_1) The amount of code downloaded is significantly less than css, and especially sass._

 Consider the following css style

 {% highlight css %}

 button {